Jollywatt/typst-fletcher/docs/manual.typ

 	}
 }))

-A few other marks are supported, and can be placed anywhere along the edge.
+A few other marks are provided, and all marks can be placed anywhere along the edge.

 #align(center, fletcher.diagram(
 	debug: 0,